I have gone back and forth for a long time now on whether or not to write this blog article.

 Another thing people with family members in prison often face or fear facing is JUDGEMENT.

-Fear of being judged will keep many people from reaching out for help, and support.
+Don’t allow fear of being judged keep you from reaching out for help and support.

 Often times family members do not have the whole story and are struggling to piece it together for themselves, so facing questions they can’t fully answer is not on the top of their list of wishes.